 It’s almost as though they are trapped by those old web designs and can’t break free.

-There are many reasons why a client may continue to use an old web design, but in this post I’ll address two of those reasons.
+There are many reasons why a client may continue to use an old web design, but in this post, I’ll address two of those reasons.
 I’ll also identify eight signs that it’s time to redesign a website and give web designers some ammunition for talking about website upgrades to their clients.

-8 Signs That It’s Time to Upgrade
+Signs That It’s Time to Redesign Your Website

 Many small businesses and organizations believe that web design is a one-time investment.
 You pay to build a website, and you’re good to go.
 Forever.